THE

 The National Pension System (NPS) was introduced to offer financial security to citizens by providing them with a monthly pension amount post their retirement.
 However, there may be circumstances where an individual would be in dire need of money to meet a financial emergency, for which, the NPS facilitates multiple withdrawal options.
 With COVID-19, the Government of India further eased the NPS withdrawal rules 2020 to cater to the financial needs of NPS subscribers.

-NPS withdrawal rules for subscribers
+NPS withdrawal or exit rules for subscribers

 National Pension System withdrawal rules apply to Tier-I NPS accounts; no such restrictions exist for Tier-II accounts.
 While this might make the Tier-II account seem more appealing for investments, the account is not eligible for any tax benefits under Section 80C of the Indian Income Tax Act, in case of withdrawals.
 Thus, it may be worthwhile to delve into the various withdrawal rules for Tier-I accounts, as classified below: